California Pharmacist License Defense Lawyer

-If you are facing a California Board of Pharmacy license investigation, accusation or pharmacist criminal charge, you need an experienced and respected pharmacist license defense attorney as early as possible in the process.
-Investigations, disciplinary actions and criminal matters risk your license, reputation and career.
+If you are facing a California Board of Pharmacy investigation, accusation, or pharmacist criminal charge, you need an experienced and respected pharmacist license defense attorney by your side as early as possible in the process.

 They represent every type of pharmacy license, including: Pharmacy Technician (TCH), Pharmacist (RPH), Pharmacy (PHY), Designated Representatives (EXC), Clinic (CLN), Hospital (HSP and DRE), Pharmacy Nonresident (NRP), Intern Pharmacist (INT), Sterile Compounding (LSC) and Wholesalers (WLS and OSD).